-The lists implemented as singly liked or doubly linked lists, which will be discussed in the future lectures, have many applications.
+Lists implemented as singly liked or doubly linked lists, which will be discussed in the future lectures, have many applications.
 Typically they are used in the operating systems.
 The Linux kernel applies them frequently and the Linux programmers have provided a default implementation of a list that is used in many parts of the kernel.
 The majority of the contemporary programming languages provides predefined implementations of such data structures.
-In some of them the lists are implemented as a part of the language standard library (Java, for example) or as the integral part of the language (Python, for example).
+In some of them lists are implemented as a part of the language standard library (for example: Java) or as an integral part of the language (for example: Python).